 Myth 1: GMOs Are Unsafe for Consumption

 Numerous large-scale studies have shown no link between GMOs and adverse health effects.
 For example, a review published in Critical Reviews in Biotechnology (2014) examined over 1,700 studies conducted over two decades.
-The analysis confirmed no harmful health effects from GMOs in humans or .
+The analysis confirmed no harmful health effects from GMOs in humans or animals.
 Additionally, a European Commission study spanning 25 years and involving 500 independent research groups concluded that GM crops are no more dangerous than conventional crops .

 Myth 2: GMOs Increase Pesticide Use

 One common argument against GMOs is that they lead to increased pesticide use, but the data shows the opposite for many crops.
 According to a study by PG Economics (2016), the adoption of GM crops led to a 37% reduction in pesticide use globally between 1996 and 2014.
 An example is Bt cotton, genetically engineered to produce a natural insecticide from the bacterium Bacillus thuringiensis.
-This modification reduces the need for chemical .
-In India, growing Bt cotton have reported significantly reduced pesticide applications, saving on costs while boosting yields .
+This modification reduces the need for chemical pesticides.
+In India, farmers growing Bt cotton have reported significantly reduced pesticide applications, saving on costs while boosting yields .

 Myth 3: GMOs Are a Corporate Tool to Control Food